openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

 shade_git_folder: The folder to clone shade to if missing, defaults to:
                   "{{ git_root}}/shade.git"

-ironicclient_git_branch: Branch to install, defaults to "master".
+ironicclient_git_branch: Branch to install, defaults to "stable/queens".

-ironic_git_branch: Branch to install, defaults to "master".
+ironic_git_branch: Branch to install, defaults to "stable/queens".

+shade_git_branch: Branch to install, defaults to "stable/queens".

-shade_git_branch: Branch to install, defaults to "master".
+dib_git_branch: Branch to install, defaults to "master".

+ironicinspector_git_branch: Branch to install, defaults to "stable/queens".

+ironicinspectorclient_git_branch: Branch to install, defaults to
+                                  "stable/queens".

+reqs_git_branch: Branch to install, defaults to "stable/queens".

+staging_drivers_git_branch: Branch to install, defaults to "stable/queens".

+keystone_git_branch: Branch to install, defaults to "stable/queens".

 copy_from_local_path: Boolean value, defaults to false.
 If set to true,
                       the role will attempt to perform a filesystem copy of